-A London court gave administrators of MF Global Holdings Ltd. (MFGLQ)’s U.K. unit approval to start returning shares and other securities held at the failed broker to its customers.
+A London court gave administrators of MF Global Holdings Ltd. (MFGLQ:US)’s U.K. unit approval to start returning shares and other securities held at the failed broker to its customers.

 The assets covered by the administrators’ plan don’t include cash and are valued at about 50 million pounds ($78 million), according to documents filed at the court.

 “I’m satisfied that this is a plan that the court should approve,” Judge David Richards said.

 MF Global Holdings, the New York-based brokerage run by former Goldman Sachs Group Inc. (GS:US) Co-Chairman and New Jersey Governor Jon Corzine until he resigned Nov.
 4, filed the eighth- largest U.S. bankruptcy after a $6.3 billion trade on European bonds led to margin calls.